 Manufacturers and some lenders can help you work out a lease agreement rather than a loan and purchase.
 There are different types of leases to consider, and some may better align with your business’s goals.

-A capital lease, sometimes called a finance lease, is similar to a loan in that you get to keep the equipment at the end of the lease period.
+A working capital lease, sometimes called a finance lease, is similar to a loan in that you get to keep the equipment at the end of the lease period.
 However, you may have to pay higher lease payments compared to a true lease.

 A true lease, or operating lease, is more like a rental and the type of lease you’d receive on a personal vehicle.
 In exchange for making the lease payments, you get to use the equipment during the lease’s term.
 You may be able to purchase the equipment at the end, renew the lease, or end the relationship.